The free splitting complex of a free group II: Loxodromic outer automorphisms: Theorem : The expansion factor kernel

-Let $\C$ be the set of universal Nielsen paths.
-We make frequent use of the fact that highest edge subdivision decomposes an element of $\C$ with height $j$ into a concatenation of elements of $\C$, each of which is either a basic path of height $j$ or a path with height strictly less than $j$.
-In particular, an indivisible element of $\C$ of height $j$ is a basic path of height $j$.
+If $\gamma \in \C$ has height $j$ then each term of the highest edge splitting of $\gamma$ is an element of $\C$ and is either a basic path of height $j$ or a path of height strictly less than $j$.
+In particular, any indivisible element of $\C$ of height $j$ is a basic path of height $j$.